 How do I market my roofing business?

-To market a roofing business well, you need to employ many similar techniques other small businesses use.
+To market a roofing business well, you must employ many similar techniques that other small businesses use.
 Paid advertisement is always a good place to start.
-Google pay per click or Google local service ads can both increase the number of sales your roofing business is doing.
+Google pay-per-click or Google local service ads can both increase the number of sales your roofing business is doing.

-With the help of a good marketing agency, you can create content optimized for the Google search engine (SEO).
-Your ranking in the Google search engine will directly determine how many people can see your website and the roofing services you offer.
+With the help of a good marketing agency, you can create content optimized for the Google search.
+Your ranking in the Google search engine will determine how many people can see your website and the roofing services you offer.

-If you’ve already created content but haven’t optimized it for SEO, an agency can help rebuild your content using keywords and popular search terms in your area.
-SEO is the number one marketing tool small businesses rely on as it brings in more organic sales from actual customers.
+If you’ve already created content but haven’t optimized it, an agency can help rebuild your content using keywords and popular search terms in your area.
+Content optimization is the number one marketing tool small businesses rely on as it brings in more organic sales from customers.